 Welcome to Białowieża National Park

-Second, much of the park shelters what's considered to be Europe's largest swath of original lowland forest, known in Polish as puszcza (primeval forest).
-It's debatable whether the word 'primeval' can accurately be used to describe this, since there's inevitably been human interaction over the millennia, but much of the park has been undisturbed for centuries, leaving a fascinating mix of old- and new-growth forest, and all of the various flora and fauna that flourish in such a special environment.
+Second, the park shelters what's considered to be Europe's largest swath of original lowland forest, known in Polish as puszcza (primeval forest).
+Much of the park has been undisturbed for centuries, leaving a fascinating mix of old- and new-growth forest.
+It's been designated both a Unesco World Heritage Site and a Biosphere Reserve.

-These days, Białowieża is a popular weekend destination in summer.
-People come mainly for the chance to hike, bike and, hopefully, spot a bison (aside from the one on the label of a bottle of Żubr beer).
+These days, the village of Białowieża is a popular summer weekend destination.
+People come mainly for the chance to hike, bike and, possibly, spot a bison (aside from the one on the label of a bottle of Żubr beer).